 - Environmental Management in the Global South

-- Renewable Energy
+- Water and Energy Futures

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

 Our lecturing staff achieve consistently high scores on the National Student Survey and provide a friendly environment for learning.
 They're active researchers or industrial consultants and stay aware of advances in the field.